Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc: Introduction

 The generating function in Theorem~\ref{thm:AndGor} was further refined by Andrews~\cite{AndPNAS} into a bivariate generating function.
-Let $B_{\ell,i,m}(n)$ denote the number of partitions of $n$ with exactly $m$ parts satisfying $\lambda_j - \lambda_{j+\ell}\ge 2$, and there are at most $i$ occurrences of 1 as parts.
+Let $B_{\ell,i,m}(n)$ denote the number of partitions of $n$ with exactly $m$ parts satisfying, for all $j$, $f_j + f_{j+1}\le \ell$ and $f_1 \le i$.
 Then